Providing Unit definition

 • The Service Provider will receive a payment for each MW of TOR1 Available Volume it provides from the Providing Unit in each Trading Period determined in accordance with the following provisions of this Section 5.2.
 Unless stated otherwise, all parameters used in the calculation of such payments are the Time Weighted Average for a Trading Period.

-• The Service Provider will receive a payment for each MW of FFR Available Volume it provides from the Providing Unit in each Trading Period determined in accordance with the following provisions of this Section 3.2 of Part B of Schedule 4.
+• The Service Provider will receive a payment for each MW of TOR2 Available Volume it provides from the Providing Unit in each Trading Period determined in accordance with the following provisions of this Section 6.2.
+Unless stated otherwise, all parameters used in the calculation of such payments are the Time Weighted Average for a Trading Period.

 Related to Providing Unit